 Circassian Circle ~ Wilson

-This is the original name for the dance we now call "Sicilian Circle", a term that has come to mean a way of dancing a minor set dance in a circle instead of longways.
+This is the original name for the dance we in the US now call "Sicilian Circle", a term that has come to mean a way of dancing a minor set dance in a circle instead of longways.
 But once upon a time there was a dance with the name.
 (Circassia is (or was) a region on the northeastern shore of the Black Sea).

 The Circassian Circle

-Is a circular Country Dance, for which the party is arranged, as for Quadrilles, across the room; the four at the top commence first, and change sides at the end of the firgures, they continue to repeat them with all the couples down the opposite sides of the room, crossing over at the bottom, and continuing till they arrive at their original places; all the other couples must also continue, after they commence, till they make the circuit of the room; and when all have regained their places, the dance is finished
+Is a circular Country Dance, for which the party is arranged, as for Quadrilles, across the room; the four at the top commence first, and change sides at the end of the figures, they continue to repeat them with all the couples down the opposite sides of the room, crossing over at the bottom, and continuing till they arrive at their original places; all the other couples must also continue, after they commence, till they make the circuit of the room; and when all have regained their places, the dance is finished

 First Circassian Circle